Netardent/Generic-Testdata-Framework/README.md

 parameters into the different test scenarios.
 The following screenshot shows the Excel-file for one tests-file provided in the example that comes with the _Generic Testdata Framework_.

 ![Excel Example](https://raw.github.com/ThomasJaspers/Generic-Testdata-Framework/master/gtf/doc/ExcelSample.png)

+As can be seen from the screenshot in the Excel-Sheet it is possible to focus to a great extend on the tests.
+Basically it is not at all possible to see how the tests are implemented in the end.
+It is mandatory to define in each row the test scenario that should be used.
+Then the name of the test case and a description can be given to have this information available later on in the Robot Framework report file.
+It would be also possible to add Robot Framework tags this way.
+But none of this information is really mandatory beside the name of the test scenario and the parameters to the test.

+In order to allow the functional specialists to write new tests on their own it would be very beneficial (well, basically mandatory) to define the available test scenarios somewhere together with the meaning of the used parameters.
+On the other hand such a description would be anyway good to have to document the possible tests.
+It can be seen from the screenshot that some color coding can be used in Excel to make the different purposes of the different columns more clear.
+It is also possible to define comment lines by using a "##" in the beginning of the first cell and to use empty lines for formatting purposes.

 Technical Usage Guide
 =====================